 Addressing these challenges starts with teacher education.
 Improvements are needed in Teacher Education Institutions (TEIs), in the institutions’ capacity to train more teachers, in the capacity of teacher educators, and in the programmes and materials they deploy.
 Ensuring well qualified teachers and trainers in vocational subjects at secondary schools will lead to increased value and interest in vocational education and will contribute to national development and improved livelihoods for the school leavers.
 To achieve these improvements, teacher education needs innovation across the spectrum of teacher preparation, teacher deployment and teacher support.

-In 2015-2021 the COL Teacher Education programme will strive to ‘equip more teacher education institutions (TEIs) to deliver effective learning opportunities for sustainable development.’ and will therefore continue to focus on school based in-service models to increase the number of teachers trained and enhance the quality and development of teachers and teacher educators; with an additional focus on teacher educator development and the training of teachers for vocational subjects in secondary schools.
-The programme will support TEIs and Ministries of Education to:
+The Commonwealth of Learning (COL) strives to "equip more teacher education institutions (TEIs) to deliver effective learning opportunities for sustainable development" and will therefore focuses on school-based, in-service models to increase the number of teachers trained and enhance the quality and development of teachers and teacher educators; with an additional focus on teacher educator development and the training of teachers for vocational subjects in secondary schools.
+COL supports TEIs and ministries of education to: